Time series classification with random convolution kernels: pooling operators and input representations matter: Experiments

-SelF-Rocket produces $9$ times more features than MiniRocket.
-One way to improve its overall compute time could be to reduce the number of kernels generated by SelF-Rocket or to reduce the number of input representations and pooling operators.
+SelF-Rocket generates approximately nine times more features than MiniRocket during the feature generation phase, but after IR-PO selection it produces either the same number of features or twice as many when the MIX representation is used.
+The overall computation time can be substantially reduced by limiting the number of kernels generated by SelF-Rocket, decreasing the number of IR-PO (e.g., using only MIX), or reducing the number of runs $nr$.

 HYDRA produces $k_g \times g \times d$ kernels~: $k_g$ (number of kernels per group), $g$ (number of groups) and $d$ (maximum possible dilation value), with 2 features extracted per kernel (maximum and minimum responses).
 For each dataset, 512 ($k_g = 8$ and $g = 64$) kernels per dilation $d$ are created with $2^{d} \leq \text{time series length}$.
 In most of our cases $d$ will be between 7 and 10, so the total number of features generated will generally be between $512 \times 2 \times 7$ (7,128) and $512 \times 2 \times 10$ (10,240).
-This explains why HYDRA is the fastest in terms of classifier training and testing time.
-As illustrated in Figures~\ref{fig:CompTimeBOXCREA} and \ref{fig:CompTimeBOXTEST}, Hydra + SelF-Rocket and SelF-Rocket are both faster than Hydra + MultiRocket and MultiRocket in terms of classifier testing time, with less discrepancy.
+This explains why HYDRA is the fastest in terms of classifier training time.